dtmilano/CulebraTester2-client/docs/DefaultApi.md

 Finds *all* objects that match the selector criteria.

-Finds an object.
+Finds objects.
 The object found, if any, can be later used in other call like API.click.

 ### Example
 ```python